Theological Studies

 • Register

-You know what really, really bothers me?
 If Charlie came back down from heaven, knowing what he knows now, seeing Whom he's seen now (1 John 3:2), and being made perfect as he is now, I believe he would forgive his killer without any contempt in his heart.
 Why do I believe this?
 Because Charlie now resembles Jesus (Rom.
-8:29), and when they unjustly crucified Christ, hanging from the cross, Jesus prayed for His killers, "Father, forgive them; for they know not what they do" (Luke 23:34).
-I think I understand better why Jonah didn't want to go to Nineveh (Jonah 4:2).
+8:29), and when they unjustly crucified Christ, while hanging from the cross, Jesus prayed for His killers, "Father, forgive them; for they know not what they do" (Luke 23:34).
+I think I understand better why Jonah didn't want to go to Nineveh (Jonah 4:2), fortunately God is more gracious than any man (2 Sam.
+24:14).
 God's grace is unmatched, available to all freely, and never comes up short (Rom.
 5:20).
 Tyler, if you read this, know that the Apostle Paul started out by killing Christians too (Acts 7:58).
-There's a reason we sing "Amazing Grace".
+There's a reason we sing His grace is amazing.

 Home